waryder/BBB-NMS-Save-File-Manipulator/README.md

 ## Installation Instructions

 All of the following assume a stable python environment.
 I purposely do not go into the details of setting this up because in honesty my app is intended for techie geeks and if you think python is a snake in the Amazon I'm not sure you are going to want to use this app. :)

+Along with Python you will need a standard python provided utility called pip.
+You will see it referenced below.
+If you find it is not installed with your python by default, you can just run this one time: 'python.exe -m ensurepip --upgrade'.

 ### Step 1: Download the zip file
 1. Go to the [Releases page]([https://github.com/your_username/BBB-NMS-SFM/releases](https://github.com/waryder/BBB-NMS-Save-File-Manipulator/releases) of the project.
 2. Download the latest release as a zip file.
 3. Extract the zip file to a folder on your computer.
 4. Open a terminal in the folder where you extracted the files (the same folder where `setup.py` is located).
-5. Run the following command to install the application:
+7. Run the following command to install the application:
 ```bash
 >pip install .
 ```